aranasaurus/aranasaurus.github.io/_drafts/realm-first-impressions.md

 ## Replace NSFetchedResultsController Functionality

-Replacing the [NSFetchedResultsController][nsfetchedresultscontroll] functionality mostly consisted of *removing* code and adding one bit to the `viewDidLoad` method:
+Replacing the [NSFetchedResultsController][nsfrc] functionality mostly consisted of *removing* code and adding one bit to the `viewDidLoad` method:

 {% highlight swift %}